Andy34G7/pesuacademyscraper/README.md

-# pesuacademyscraper
+# pesuacademyscraper <deprecated>
-This scrapes available details of students in PESU.
+This scrapes available details of students in PESU through Know your class and section element in pesuacademy (now deprecated).
 Works using Selenium.
 Requires a web driver in the same folder as the main.py file.
 Download the right driver for chrome through this link https://sites.google.com/chromium.org/driver/